are varicose veins dangerous?

 Pelvic Congestion Syndrome (PCS)

 Pelvic congestion syndrome happens when the veins in the pelvis become stretched and enlarged, which makes it difficult for blood to flow properly.
-Instead of moving smoothly, blood pools in these weakened veins, creating pressure and discomfort.
-Many women describe the pain as a heavy, dragging sensation in the lower abdomen that worsens after standing for long periods or at the end of the day.
 PCS is often overlooked or mistaken for other causes of pelvic pain, but with the right diagnosis, there are effective treatments that can bring lasting relief.

 May-Thurner Syndrome